radeonxray/DB-Assignment4/README.md

 Run the following command to setup the Docker Container with a mysql-server:
 `docker run --name my_mysql -v $(pwd)/mysql_databasefiles:/var/lib/mysql -p 3306:3306 -e MYSQL_ROOT_PASSWORD=iphone2019 -d mysql`

+To connect to the Docker Container through the terminal/Bash, use the following command:
+`docker exec -it my_mysql mysql -u root -p`

 Connect to the Docker Container through WorkBench with the following information:

 *IP*: `192.168.33.10`